rust-lang/book/src/ch04-01-what-is-ownership.md

 <img src="img/experiment/ch04-01-stack1.jpg" class="center" width="600" />

 Variables live in *frames*.
-A frame is a mapping from variables to values for the initialized variables in a single function.
+A frame is a mapping from variables to values within a single scope, such as a function.
 For example:
 * `n = 5` is the frame for `main` at location L1.
 * `x = 5` is the frame for `plus_one` at L2.
 * `n = 5; y = 6` is the frame for `main` at location L3.

 Frames are organized into a *stack* of called-functions.
 For example, at L2 the top frame `main` points to the called function `plus_one`.
-After a function returns, its frame is deallocated ("freed"), which is similar to popping a stack.
+After a function returns, its frame is deallocated (or "freed").
+This sequence of frames is called a stack because the most recent frame added is always the next frame to be removed.

 > **Note:** remember, this memory model does not fully describe how Rust actually works.
 As we saw earlier with the assembly code, the Rust compiler might put `n` or `x` into a register rather than a stack frame.
 But that distinction is an implementation detail that shouldn't change your understanding of safety in Rust, so we can focus on the simpler case of frame-only variables.